mgoo/WarMages/README.md

 ### Submitting Your Code For Code Review (Creating A Merge Request)

+1. Make sure your code is reliable, and the tests and lint/code-analysis pass (by either running the `All` build configuration or running `./gradlew build` from the command line - replace `./gradlew` with `gradlew` if on Windows)
 1. Push to the correct branch
 1. On the project page there will be a button to `Create Merge Request`.
 Click it and create your merge request